 Petition Ballot Title Sponsoring Political Committee Petition Timeline- Initiative petition sponsors must register as a PAC and, prior to ol proposed petition to the SOE, with the form on which signatures of such form.
 Text Submittal Date- will be affixed, and shall obtain the approval of the SOE SOE shall make a determination regarding the approval of the for m within fifteen days.
-SOE Approval Date- The date of approval by the SOE marks the beginning of the 180 d petition drive shall terminate.
+SOE Approval Date The date of approval by the SOE marks the beginning of the 180 d petition drive shall terminate.
 180 Day Termination Date- If sufficient signatures are submitted, the SOE shall within thirty do a written report to the board.
 SOE Written Report Submittal Date The sponsor shall submit all signed petitions gathered by petition sponsor during such month to the SOE for signature no later than verify the validity of signatures for each signed petition within thir the fifth day of the following month.
 The SOE shall Upon reaching the 1% threshold, the SOE shall notify the board.
-The after notification.
-SOE Board Notification Date- After notification by the SOE regarding the 1% threshold, the comporepare and transmit a financial impact statement.
+The start of the board of the start of the st After notification by the SOE regarding the 1% threshold, the comporepare and transmit a financial impact statement.
 The sponsor of containing the financial impact statement to the SOE.
-The SOE shapetition containing the financial impact statement, render a determ the petition shall then submit a revised petition form ll, within fifteen days after submittal of the revised Comptroller Financial Impact Statement Date- SOE Revision Determination Date Within sixty (60) days after notification of legality by the Legal Revi Detition.
+The SOE shapetition containing the financial impact statement, render a determine the containing the financial impact statement. the petition shall then submit a revised petition form ll, within fifteen days after submittal of the revised Comptroller Financial Impact Statement Date- SOE Revision Determination Date Within sixty (60) days after notification of legality by the Legal Revi Detition.
 Public Hearing Date- teferendum